Information about Vermont for each letter of the alphabet.

 Birding Trails.
 The State Bird is the

-BRIDGES on the National Register of Historic Places in Vermont.
+National Register of Historic Places in Vermont.
 There are also many

 covered bridges.
 The